Computer Science and Discrete Mathematics (CSDM)

-The CSDM program, which is in its 19th year, has two weekly seminars.
+The CSDM program, founded in 1999, has two weekly seminars.
 The main purpose of this program is intensive research, often in cooperation with short-term visitors and local people from academic and research institutions such as Princeton University, Rutgers University, DIMACS or AT&T. For more information, check out the pages Seminars and People.

 Previous activities of the CSDM program can be found through the links listed above.

 Welcome to the home page of the special program in Theoretical Computer Science and Discrete Mathematics (TCS/DM).

 This field is one of the most vibrant and active areas of scientific study today.
 Starting half a century ago, even before computers existed, theoretical computer scientists set out to define mathematically the concept of "computation", and to study its power and limits.
 The theoretical discoveries of Alan Turing, John von Neumann (Institute faculty member, 1933-57), and their contemporaries led to the practical construction of the first stored-program computer at the IAS, followed by the computer "revolution" we are witnessing today.

 The practical use of computers and, simultaneously, the unexpected mathematical depth of the abstract notion of "computation" have significantly altered and expanded theoretical computer science.
 In the last quarter-century, it has turned into a rich and beautiful field, making connections to other areas and attracting talented young scientists.
 More technical (but still popular) descriptions of various related aspects can be found here:

 - Some aspects of the evolution undergone by Theoretical Computer Science in the last quarter-century